physgun-com/community-guides/contributing.md

    - If you wish we will also gladly mention your community (e.g. {Your Username}, Owner of {Your Community})

 # Writing your guide!

+Guides are written and processed in Markdown ([cheatsheet](https://help.crisp.chat/en/article/how-can-i-format-crisp-messages-ocvf0j/)) you can use a [Markdown Editor](https://stackedit.io/app) to help create your guides!

 1. Fork and clone this repo
 2. Create a folder for your guide in the `guides/` directory